 Karl Kerényi, speaking of the Greek Hermes, saw the Hermetic as a third configuration, an alternative to the dualism of the Apollonian versus the Dionysian.
 (This dualism was originally Nietzsche’s construct.)

-Why does this matter?
-Because the Hermetic way can be a third way, an alternative and powerful course of inner inquiry for the contemporary soul.
+The Hermetic way can be a third way, an alternative and powerful course of inner inquiry for the contemporary soul.

 “Hermes, my Favourite Divinity.”